fusionlaboratories/fusionchain/keyring/README.md

 Keyrings in Fusion describe the concept of an off-chain service that provides key services to Fusionchain users.
 Upon request from the users through a workspace, keyrings create and store the key material locally and publish the public key information on Fusionchain from which the users can request signatures for various purposes.
-Once the signature request has been fulfilled a relayer, which the user can also run themselves, broadcasts the transaction to the intended destination.
+Once the signature request has been fulfilled, a relayer, which the user can also run themselves, broadcasts the transaction to the intended destination.

 ## Existing Keyrings